llabarge13/CSEOOD687_Project3/README.md

 We used C++ 17 and the boost C++ library (version 1.79).
 We used the boost Filesystem as opposed to implementating our own file management class.

-## Threading
+## Project 3: Threading
+The application will first split all the input files equally amongst the map threads.
+Each map thread will then seperate its assigned input files into R partitions, where R is the number of reducers.
+Note if the map thread does not have > R input files to process, not all of the partitions will contain data and will be skipped.

 You can configure the number of map and reduce threads via the command line using the ```--mappers``` and ```--reducers``` arguments.
 Note that the number of map and reduce threads is capped at the number of input files e.g. if there are 20 input files, you cannot have more than 20 map or reduce threads.
 If you pass a larger number via the command line, only 20 threads will be created.

-The application will first split all the input files equally amongst the map threads.
-Each map thread will then seperate its assigned input files into R partitions, where R is the number of reducers.
-Note if the map thread does not have > R input files to process, not all of the partitions will contain data and will be skipped.

 ## Build
 All projects use a properties sheet.
 To build the projects, you will need to change the values of the user macros BoostRoot and BoostLib in MapReduce > PropertySheet.props, UnitTests > PropertySheet.props, Interfaces > PropertySheet.props, MapLibrary > PropertySheet.props, and ReduceLibrary > PropertySheet.props.
 By default they are set to `C:\Program Files\boost\boost_ 1_79_0` and `C:\Program Files\boost\boost_1_79_0\stage\lib`.
 To build, use either the Debug or Release configuration for x64 platforms.